 Zeolites are crystalline, hydrated alumino silicates of alkali (Na+, or K+) and alkaline earth cations (Ca2+ or Mg2+) characterized by an ability to hydrate/dehydrate reversibly and to exchange some of their constituent cations with aqueous solutions, without a major change in structure (Pabalan and Bertetti, 2001).
 Their unique feature is that the zeolites possess an open, three-dimensional cage-like structure and a vast network of open channels extending throughout.
 The channels and pores, typically 0.3 to 0.7 nanometers in diameter, impart the mineral large specific area (about 105 m g-1) for ion exchange and for selective capture of specific molecules (e.g., H2O).
 Because of these structural features, zeolites generally have low density compared with that of other minerals.
 Nearly 50 natural species of zeolites have been recognized, and more than 100 species have been synthesized in the laboratory (Mumpton, 1985).
-Clinoptilolite is the most abundant zeolite species in the world (Boettinger and Ming, 2002).
+Clinoptilolite is the most abundant zeolite species in the sedimentary deposits on the earth and also the most mined zeolite minerals in the world (Boettinger and Ming, 2002).